Judi Moreillon:

 - "Desert Lowriders" has been color-coded to facilitate collaborative

-one person reads the words on the right (red text).
-The words that are
+on the right (red text).
+The words that are on the same line (black

-on the same line (black text) are to be read by both voices at the same
+text) are to be read by both voices at the same time.
+You should start

-time.
-Students should start by reading the title together.
-(They may
+by reading the title together.
+(You may need to practice a couple times

-have to practice a couple times before it sings!)
-Click on the title,
+before it sings!)
+Click on the title, "Desert Lowriders," to see the

-"Desert Lowriders," to see the poem.
-The poem will print out on two
+poem.
+The poem will print out on two pages.

 "Desert Lowriders"